whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-07-Oui-Please-Vol-2-2-Joie-De-Vivre-Subscription-Box-Review-Coupon.md

 **Maison Lejaby** Top, *Value $85*

 When I saw that I got a lingerie in my box, I was literally jumping up and down in pure bliss.
 This is amazing and such quality too.
-It's so soft thanks to the Lycra material and it's also bedazzled ever so softly with blue swarovski crystals.
+It's so soft thanks to the Lycra material and it's also bedazzled ever so softly with blue Swarovski crystals.

 <br>